One Battle after Another

 an old-timer having seen

-the wall she used to sun on,
+the wall she used to sun on

-of rubble; she has swung
+she has swung on the

-on the pendulum of timelessness
+pendulum of timelessness

 and seen many a Josie